rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

 -   An API that our telephony infrastructure uses to communicate with us.
 -   Other cool features that I won't get into.

-Our web stack ***WAS*** built using the following technologies:
+Our web stack *was* built using the following technologies:

 **NOTE**: I'm choosing to list the old technologies here as this article is focused primarily on my original problems deploying Django.
 While I've solved a majority of my problems, that will be discussed in a future part of this article series.

 -   [Python][], our favorite programming language.
 -   [Django][], our favorite web framework.